History of the Dallas Cowboys: 1987

-Dallas started the 1987 season 1-1 before NFL players went on strike and management responded by hiring replacement players.
+Dallas started the 1987 season 1–1 before NFL players went on strike and management responded by hiring replacement players.
 Schramm, having anticipated the strike, assembled one of the better replacement teams, which was soon bolstered by several starters who crossed the picket line (including Dorsett, Danny White, and Randy White).
 However, the "Counterfeit Cowboys" lost at home to a Redskins team composed entirely of replacement players.
 Once the strike ended, Dallas' regular squad lost six of its next eight games to finish 7–8.

 1988: Tom Landry's final season

 The Cowboys went into a free-fall in 1988.
 After starting the season 2–2, a last-second loss in New Orleans started a 10-game Cowboy losing streak.
+They would only win one other game that year to finish 3-13.
 Among the few bright spots in the season were the team's first-round draft pick, wide receiver Michael Irvin (whom Schramm had predicted would spur the team's "return from the dead"), and a Week 15 victory against the Redskins in Washington, Tom Landry's last.